Can an LLC Have ‘Inc’ in Its Name? Key Steps to Know

 4. If permitted by your state, consider reserving your title to prevent others from using it while you finalize your LLC formation.

-Failing to verify the availability of a title can lead to significant legal complications, such as being ordered to cease using the title and facing substantial damages.
+Failing to verify the availability of a title can lead to legal issues, such as being ordered to cease using the title and facing substantial damages.
 As of 2025, competition for business titles has intensified, making thorough research essential to avoid rejected filings and potential trademark infringement issues.
-By following these steps, you can secure a distinctive title that enhances your brand visibility and minimizes disputes with other businesses.
+By following these steps, you can secure a unique title and minimize disputes with other businesses.

 Each box represents a step in the process of verifying your LLC title.
 Follow the arrows to see the order of actions you need to take to ensure your title is available and compliant.